 - The Loan Estimate must be in the applicant's hand prior to collection of fees for items other than the credit report. - If the Loan Estimate is snail mailed, the applicant is considered (absent proof to the contrary) to have received the disclosure on day four.
 The only impact of this rule is that the institution may not collect any fees other than for the credit bureau until the applicant has the Loan Estimate.
-This effectively delays the collection of fees until day four if the documents are snail mailed. - The institution cannot demand proof of anything (income, etc.) until the applicant has the Loan Estimate in hand and has indicated an intent to proceed. - If the bank chooses to give a disclosure of potential fees prior to the Loan Estimate, it must look very different than the Loan Estimate and be titled: "Your actual rate, payment, and costs could be higher.
+This effectively delays the collection of fees until day four if the documents are snail mailed. - The institution cannot demand proof of anything (income, etc.) until the applicant has the Loan Estimate in hand and has indicated an intent to proceed.
+The information can be requested, but the applicant has the right to refuse. - If the bank chooses to give a disclosure of potential fees prior to the Loan Estimate, it must look very different than the Loan Estimate and be titled: "Your actual rate, payment, and costs could be higher.
 Get an official Loan Estimate before choosing a loan."